metury/advent-of-code/doc-aoc.md

 This page generator respects the structure of the projects which was shown earlier.
 Also in the script is defined forbidden files which will not be considered in the page generating.

+### Gitignore generator

+Also there is possibility to call `./aoc.pl -g` or `./aoc.pl --gitignore` to generate simple `.gitignore` file.
+This is to respect the copyrights on the input and not to sync useless files.

 > [!CAUTION]
-> use this script on your own and please do not blame me, since this is just mine hobby project.
+> Use this script on your own and please do not blame me, since this is just mine hobby project.
 Also I was using perl for the first time.
 If you see something that can be upgraded, then you may do so by either creating issue or pull request.